oitcode/samarium/README.md

 ```
 resources/views/partials/cms/website/footer
 ```
 By default `resources/views/partials/cms/website/footer/footer-default.blade.php` blade file is used for footer.
 You can modify the default footer file there.
 However, if you want to have a different footer altogether then you can create a new file in that directory.
-Which footer file to use can be configured in `footer_blade_file`in `config/app.php` file.
+Which footer file to use can be configured in `footer_blade_file` setting in `config/app.php` file.

 ### Footer file configuration